An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Encoding

 \subsection{Further compression}

-If one saves all important edges in the way proposed in \cite{Mainbergeretal11}, one stores more pixels as with the dithering approach.
-But this is mitigated by the fact that a subsampling of the edge-information is possible.
-Exactly by the algorithm proposed in \cite{Mainbergeretal11}, the two-dimensional signal is transformed to a one-dimensional one.
+If one saves all important edges, one stores more pixels as with the dithering approach.
+But this is mitigated by the fact that a subsampling of the edge-information is possible (cf. \cite{Mainbergeretal11}).
+The two-dimensional signal is transformed to a one-dimensional one.
 Afterwards, since the one-dimensional signal shows more continuity, only every $d$-th value is stored.
 The masks generated by the edge-based approach are better suited for subsampling than the ones generated by dithering.
 A presmoothing to the one-dimensional signals might be applied in order to improve the subsampling even more.

 The subsampled data is further compressed by uniform quantisation and then by applying an entropy coder.
 Since we mostly use the programming language {\tt Python} in our numerical experiments, we applied the function {\tt savez\_compressed} of Python's NumPy library as the entropy coder.